Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/top/05c_run_dynamis_omega.en.md

 ### Omega Automarkers

-Like Sigma, It is common practice to use Automarkers to assign player positions to resolve *Hello, Near World* and *Hello, Distant World*.
+Like Sigma, It is common practice in Elemental DC to use Automarkers to assign player positions to resolve *Hello, Near World* and *Hello, Distant World*.

 <table>
   <tr>